joseramoncajide/master_data_science_capstone/README.md

 > **Files**:
 > [exploratory_data_analysis.Rmd](www.es.es "sdsd"): a R Markdown document
 > [data_preparation.R](www.es.es "sdsd"): a R script that reads the data source file, performs data cleaning, wrangling and the feature engineering process.
 As a result a CSV file is created and ready to be analyzed.
-> [data_preparation.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that explains the data preparation process.
+> [data_preparation.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that explains the data preparation process using R

 ### Modelling

 This is the core activity of the data science project.
 In order to get insight from the data a Machine Learning algorithm was applied to the selected variables.

 > **FIles**:
-> ddsdsdsd
+> [clustering.ipnyb](www.es.es "sdsd"): a Jupyter Notebook that perform data modeling phase over the sample dataset using Python and Spark
+> [clustering.py](www.es.es "sdsd"): the final application created to run the K-means machine learning algorithm over the full dataset.
+> > [data_merging.R](www.es.es "sdsd"): a R script that joins clustering results with the original dataset and derive new datasets needed to perform the data analysis phase.

+### Data analysis

 ## About the technology ##
 **Programming Languages**